murtazahussainii/Practice/README.md

-Hi Cristina,

-I hope you’re doing well!

-As my internship is coming to an end in December, I wanted to check in and see if there might be any opportunities to continue with your team, even in an unpaid role.
-I’ve really enjoyed working on Ideawars, doing some front-end work and helping out where I could, and I’d love to keep learning and contributing.

-If there’s anything your team needs help with, I’d be super excited to make sure I have the right skills and be a part of it.
-Let me know if that’s something we could chat about!

-Thanks so much,
+Hey Jovic, hope you’re doing well!
+I wanted to reach out about the software developer internships.
+I’ve been applying to a ton of them, and I really need your help.
+I get that you mentioned I can’t take two internships if I’m graduating, but I’d be willing to delay it if that’s what it takes.
+Can you please set up a chat with a hiring manager just so I share my programming knowledge?
+Plus, I have two Java and Spring Boot projects on my GitHub that align perfectly with BMO’s tech stack: project 1, project 2
+Thanks a ton, and I really appreciate your help with this!